-Chapter One of Working • If a referral is made, been informed, it will be Together to Safeguard Children's Social Care will especially important that the Children .) then make enquiries to child is supported in any Multi-agency early help determine whether any of decision they take, works best alongside the children involved are in collaboratively with strong internal policies, need of protection or other Children's Social Care. preventative education and services.
-Where a report has been engagement with parents Where statutory made to the police, the and carers. assessments are designated safeguarding appropriate, the lead or deputy should designated safeguarding consult the police and agree lead or deputy will work what information can be alongside the relevant lead disclosed to staff and social worker, to ensure others, in particular, the coordinated support. alleged perpetrator and their • The outcome of a parents or carers.
-They Children's Social Care should also discuss the best investigation is not way to protect the victim required to take immediate and their anonymity. internal action to ensure All police forces in England the safety and wellbeing of have specialist units that Together to Safeguard Children.)
-Multi-agency early help works best alongside strong internal policies, preventative education and engagement with parents Together to Safeguard Children.)Children's Social Care will then make enquiries to determine whether any of the children involved are in need of protection or other services.• Multi-agency early help works best alongside strong internal policies, preventative education and engagement with parents and carers.Children's Social Care will then make enquiries to determine whether any of the children involved are in need of protection or other
+Chapter One of Working • If a referral is made, been informed, it will be Together to Safeguard Children's Social Care will especially important that the Children .) then make enquiries to child is supported in any Multi-agency early help determine whether any of decision they take, works best alongside the children involved are in collaboratively with strong internal policies, need of protection or other Children's Social Care. preventative education and services. • Where a report has been engagement with parents • Where statutory made to the police, the and carers. assessments are designated safeguarding appropriate, the lead or deputy should designated safeguarding consult the police and agree lead or deputy will work what information can be alongside the relevant lead disclosed to staff and social worker, to ensure others, in particular, the coordinated support. alleged perpetrator and their • The outcome of a parents or carers.
+They Children's Social Care should also discuss the best investigation is not way to protect the victim required to take immediate and their anonymity. internal action to ensure • All police forces in England the safety and wellbeing of have specialist units that Together to Safeguard Children.)
+Multi-agency early help works best alongside strong internal policies, preventative education and engagement with parents Together to Safeguard Children.)
+Multi-agency early help works best alongside strong internal policies, preventative education and engagement with parents Together to Safeguard Children.)Children's Social Care will then make enquiries to determine whether any of the children involved are in need of protection or other services.Multi-agency early help works best alongside strong internal policies, preventative education and engagement with parents and carers.Children's Social Care will then make enquiries to determine whether any of the children involved are in need of protection or other services.• Where statutory assessments are appropriate, the designated safeguarding lead or deputy will work alongside the relevant lead social worker, to ensure coordinated support.• The outcome of a Children's Social Care investigation is not required to take immediate internal action to ensure Together to Safeguard Children.)Children's Social Care will then make enquiries to determine whether any of the children involved are in need of protection or other services.Multi-agency early help works best alongside strong internal policies, preventative education and engagement with parents and carers.Number of the children involved are in need of protection or other services.Where statutory assessments are appropriate, the designated safeguarding lead or deputy will work alongside the relevant lead social worker, to ensure coordinated support.•The outcome of a Children's Social Care investigation is not required to take immediate internal action to ensure•